Snorkeling Spanish Lagoon by Sailboat Tour - Aruba

-Day 6 - This was a snorkeling trip on the Spanish Lagoon aboard a really pretty and comfortable sailboat called Tranquilo.
-The tour is a 5 hour sailing and snorkel trip to their private dock area on the barrier island that runs the length of Spanish Lagoon.
+This was a snorkeling trip on the Spanish Lagoon in Aruba aboard a really pretty and comfortable sailboat called Tranquilo.
+The tour is a five hour sailing and snorkel trip to their private dock area on the barrier island that runs the length of Spanish Lagoon.
 This is an area where none of the other snorkel tours take you.

 The Tranquilo is a bright red sailboat, approximately 40 ft. long, and is another sailboat built in Holland and sailed to Aruba by her owner.
 The captain of the Tranquilo, Anthony, grew up in Aruba and lives right across from the parking area of Mangel Halto.
 Anthony grew up in and around the waters of Spanish Lagoon, which is the area that contains Mangel Halto.
 His father originally sailed the Tranquilo, and now Anthony and his little buddy, Buster, a Jack Russell terrier who is totally comfortable on board the sailboat as well as the zodiac skiff.

 The Tranquilo sails from the marina across from the Renaissance in downtown Oranjestad.
 From there, you sail south past the Renaissance private island area and continue south into the waters of Spanish Lagoon.
 Just south of the Renaissance private area, there is a Frigate bird rookery, where there are dozens of Frigates nesting and roosting in the trees on the barrier island, and there are dozens of them wheeling in the air over the rookery!
 I have never seen a Frigate rookery before and it was really neat!